House Martin towers across BCP

 Several House Martin towers are being installed across BCP to support these birds and maintain numbers of this declining population.
 This will provide protected and long-term nesting sites, close to existing House Martin colonies and alongside a source of nesting material.

 Two towers have already been installed, one on Canford Heath and one in the Hoburne Estate, Christchurch.
-Two further towers are currently in the planning system at Slades Farm and Sherborn Crescent Open Space.
+Two further towers were given planning approval during December 2024, one at Slades Farm, Bournemouth and another at Sherborn Crescent Open Space, Poole; these should hopefully be installed during 2025.

 Canford Heath, Poole